ddevl/ddev-drupal9-solr/README.md

 ## What is the difference between this and ddev-solr

 Please consider using [ddev/ddev-solr](https://github.com/ddev/ddev-solr), which runs Solr in the modern "Cloud" mode.
-This offers several advantages.
+This is the recommended and maintained Apache Solr integration. `ddev-solr` offers several advantages.
 If you are using Drupal, the biggest advantage is that you can update the Solr Configset from the UI or with a Drush command everytime you update `search_api_solr`.

 The current addon runs in "classic standalone" mode.
-It is probably simpler at first to setup, but comes with the added maintainance steps for configsets.
+It is probably simpler at first to setup, but comes with the added maintenance steps for configsets.
 Most Solr hosting service providers run "Solr Cloud" as a backend.

 ## Overview